Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Tacrine (9-amino-1,2,3,4-tetrahydroacridine) was the first cholinesterase inhibitor to be approved for use in Alzheimer's disease.
-It is a centrally acting non-competing reversible inhibitor of acetylcholinesterase.
-Although the drug was synthesized in 1945, its ability to inhibit acetylcholinesterase was detected only in 1953.
-Tacrine slows the increase in symptoms in some patients with Alzheimer's, but several months of titration are required to achieve a therapeutic dose.
-The use of tacrine in Alzheimer's disease is limited by the need for four times a day and frequent monitoring of the concentration of the drug in the serum, as well as the risk of hepatotoxic effect and side effects from the gastrointestinal tract.
+Tacrine (9-amino-1,2,3,4-tetrahydroacridine) was the first cholinesterase inhibitor approved for use in Alzheimer's disease.
+It is a centrally acting, noncompetitive, reversible inhibitor of acetylcholinesterase.
+Although the drug was synthesized in 1945, its ability to inhibit acetylcholinesterase was not recognized until 1953.
+Tacrine slows the progression of symptoms in some patients with Alzheimer's disease, but several months of titration are required to achieve a therapeutic dose.
+The use of tacrine in Alzheimer's disease is limited by the need for four times daily dosing and frequent monitoring of serum drug levels, as well as the risk of hepatotoxicity and gastrointestinal side effects.

 Pharmacokinetics

-Tacrine is well absorbed in the intestine, but its bioavailability can be reduced by 30-40% when taken with food.
-The concentration of the drug in the plasma reaches a peak 1-2 hours after ingestion.
-Constant concentration is achieved 24-36 hours after the start of regular intake.
-The volume of distribution of tacrine is 300 l / kg, and the half-elimination period is from 2 to 3 h.
-The drug is metabolized in the liver by the CYP1A2 HCYP2D6 isoenzymes.
-It undergoes hydroxylation and conjugation with the formation of 1-hydroxy-tacrine.
-Since only a very small amount of tacrine is excreted by the kidneys, correction of the dose is not required in patients with impaired renal function.
+Tacrine is well absorbed from the intestine, but its bioavailability may decrease by 30-40% when taken with food.
+The concentration of the drug in plasma reaches a peak 1-2 hours after oral administration.
+Steady-state concentrations are reached 24-36 hours after the start of regular administration.
+The volume of distribution of tacrine is 300 L/kg, and the half-life is from 2 to 3 hours.
+The drug is metabolized in the liver by CYP1A2 HCYP2D6 isoenzymes.
+It undergoes hydroxylation and conjugation to form 1-hydroxytacrine.
+Since only a very small amount of tacrine is excreted by the kidneys, no dose adjustment is required in patients with impaired renal function.

 Pharmacodynamics

 Based on the pharmacological action of tacrine, it can be assumed that its therapeutic effect is associated with an increase in the concentration of acetylcholine in the brain.
-The ratio between the concentration of tacrine in the plasma and the dose taken internally is nonlinear.
-The concentration of tacrine in the plasma in women is twice as high as that of men, possibly due to the lower activity of CYP1A2.
-Since the components of tobacco smoke induce CYP1A2, smokers have a serum tacrine level one third lower than non-smokers.
-Tacrine's clearance is independent of age.
+The relationship between the plasma concentration of tacrine and the ingested dose of the drug is nonlinear.
+Plasma tacrine concentrations are twice as high in women as in men, possibly due to lower CYP1A2 activity.
+Since components of tobacco smoke induce CYP1A2, the serum tacrine level in smokers is one-third lower than in non-smokers.
+Tacrine clearance is not affected by age.

 Clinical trials

-Attention is drawn to the considerable variability in the methodological correctness of various clinical studies evaluating the effectiveness of tacrine in Alzheimer's disease.
-So, the first studies gave promising results, but they were not controlled.
-The results of subsequent studies in the 1980s were ambiguous, which was explained by methodological miscalculations, including the use of inadequate doses or insufficient duration of treatment.
-And only after two well-planned 12- and 30-week studies demonstrating the effectiveness of tacrine, the drug was approved for use.
+Of note is the significant variability in the methodological soundness of the various clinical trials evaluating the efficacy of tacrine in Alzheimer's disease.
+The first studies showed promising results, but they were not controlled.
+The results of subsequent studies in the 1980s were mixed, due to methodological flaws, including inadequate doses or insufficient duration of treatment.
+Only after two well-designed 12- and 30-week studies demonstrated the efficacy of tacrine was the drug approved for use.

 Problems associated with the use of the drug

-To obtain a therapeutic effect, the daily dose of tacrine must be at least 80 mg and, as a rule, more than 120 mg.
-In this case, the minimum period of titration required to reach a dose of 120 mg / day should be at least 12 weeks.
-If there are side effects from the gastrointestinal tract or an increase in transaminase activity, the titration period may be increased.
-The intake of tacrine must be discontinued if the activity of the liver transaminases exceeds the upper level of the norm by a factor of 5.
-However, the administration of the drug can be resumed after the normalization of the transaminase level, since in this case a dose exceeding a baseline can be achieved in a significant number, provided that the titration is slower.
-During the clinical trials there were no lethal outcomes caused by hepatitis.
-Tacrine should be used with caution in supraventricular disorders of the heart rhythm and peptic ulcer disease, as the drug enhances parasympathetic activity.
+To achieve a therapeutic effect, the daily dose of tacrine should be at least 80 mg and usually more than 120 mg.
+The minimum titration period required to reach a dose of 120 mg/day should be at least 12 weeks.
+If gastrointestinal side effects or increased transaminase activity occur, the titration period may be extended.
+Tacrine should be discontinued if liver transaminase activity exceeds the upper limit of normal by 5 times.
+However, the drug may be resumed after normalization of transaminase levels, since in this case a significant number of patients may achieve a dose higher than the initial dose with slower titration.
+No fatal outcomes due to hepatitis were noted during clinical trials.
+Tacrine should be used with caution in supraventricular cardiac arrhythmias and gastric ulcer, since the drug enhances parasympathetic activity.

 Side effects

 Most often, tacrine causes side effects from the gastrointestinal tract.
-These include dyspepsia, nausea, vomiting, diarrhea, anorexia, abdominal pain.
+These include dyspepsia, nausea, vomiting, diarrhea, anorexia, and abdominal pain.
 When taking the drug, it is necessary to regularly monitor the activity of transaminases for the timely detection of liver pathology, but it often remains asymptomatic.
-Although the frequency of many side effects in patients taking tacrine was similar to their frequency in the placebo-treated control group, the exit from the study was much more common in the group receiving the test drug.
+Although the frequency of many side effects in patients taking tacrine was similar to their frequency in the control group taking placebo, withdrawal from the study was significantly more often observed in the group receiving the test drug.

-In the combination of tacrine with theophylline or cimetidine, serum concentrations of both drugs are increased, as they are metabolized by the enzyme CYP1A2.
-Tacrine inhibits the activity of butylcholinesterase, an enzyme that ensures the degradation of succinylcholine, which can prolong the effect of muscle relaxants.
+When tacrine is combined with theophylline or cimetidine, the serum concentration of both drugs increases because they are metabolized by the enzyme CYP1A2.
+Tacrine inhibits the activity of butylcholinesterase, an enzyme that ensures the degradation of succinylcholine, due to which the effect of muscle relaxants can be prolonged.

-If the patient tolerates the administration of tacrine without a significant increase in the level of hepatic transaminases (the level of alanine aminotransferase (ALT) does not exceed the upper limit of the norm by more than 2 times), it is recommended to determine ALT activity once every 2 weeks for 16 weeks, then once a month in for 2 months, and then - once in 3 months.
-If ALT level exceeds the upper limit of the norm by 2-3 times, it is recommended to conduct this study weekly.
-If the ALT level exceeds the upper limit of the norm by 3-5 times, then the dose of tacrine should be reduced to 40 mg per day and the activity of the enzymes should be monitored weekly.
-When the ALT level is normalized, the dose titration can be resumed, and transaminase activity should be determined once every 2 weeks.
-If the ALT level is 5 times higher than the upper limit of the norm, stop taking the drug and continue to monitor for possible signs of toxic hepatitis.
-When jaundice develops (the level of total bilirubin usually exceeds 3 mg / dL) or of hypersensitivity symptoms (eg, fever), treatment with tacrine should be completely discontinued without further resumption.
-In studies of the hepatotoxic effect of tacrine, 88% of patients managed to resume taking the drug, and in 72% of cases a higher dose was achieved than that at which the drug had to be discontinued.
+If the patient tolerates tacrine well, without a significant increase in liver transaminase levels (alanine aminotransferase (ALT) levels do not exceed the upper limit of normal by more than 2 times), it is recommended to determine ALT activity once every 2 weeks for 16 weeks, then once a month for 2 months, and then once every 3 months.
+If the ALT level exceeds the upper limit of normal by 2-3 times, it is recommended to conduct this study weekly.
+If the ALT level exceeds the upper limit of normal by 3-5 times, then the tacrine dose should be reduced to 40 mg per day and enzyme activity should be monitored weekly.
+When the ALT level normalizes, dose titration can be resumed, while transaminase activity should be determined once every 2 weeks.
+If the ALT level exceeds the upper limit of normal by 5 times, the drug should be discontinued and continued monitoring for possible signs of toxic hepatitis.
+If jaundice (with total bilirubin levels usually exceeding 3 mg/dL) or hypersensitivity symptoms (e.g., fever) developed, tacrine treatment should be permanently discontinued without further reinitiation.
+In studies of the hepatotoxic effect of tacrine, 88% of patients were able to resume treatment with the drug, and in 72% of cases a higher dose than that at which the drug had to be discontinued was achieved.

-With the resumption of taking takarin, the level of enzymes in the blood should be determined weekly.
-After the normalization of the activity of transaminases, the intake of tacrine is renewed at a dose of 10 mg 4 times a day.
-After 6 weeks, the dose can be increased if there are no serious side effects, and the level of transaminases does not exceed three times and the upper limit of the norm.
-After the normalization of the level of transaminases, the resumption of treatment is allowed even in cases where the ALT level exceeds the upper limit of the norm up to 10 times.
-However, when hypersensitivity to tacrine, manifested by eosinophilia or granulomatous hepatitis, re-administration of the drug is not allowed.
+When resuming tacrine, serum enzyme levels should be measured weekly.
+Once transaminase activity has returned to normal, tacrine is resumed at a dose of 10 mg 4 times daily.
+After 6 weeks, the dose may be increased if there are no serious side effects and transaminase levels do not exceed three or more times the upper limit of normal.
+Once transaminase levels have returned to normal, treatment may be resumed even if ALT levels were up to 10 times the upper limit of normal.
+However, in cases of hypersensitivity to tacrine, manifested by eosinophilia or granulomatous hepatitis, re-administration of the drug is not allowed.

-Tacrine can prolong life expectancy for patients with Alzheimer's disease and reduce the need to place the patient in care facilities.
-Two-year follow-up of 90% of the 663 patients who participated in the 30-week clinical trial of tacrine showed that those who took more than 80 mg of tacrine per day had a lower probability of death or placement in care facilities than in patients , who took lower doses of the drug - odds ratio> 2.7.
-Although the absence of a control group makes it difficult to generalize the results, the dependence of the effect on the dose makes them promising.
+Tacrine may prolong survival in patients with Alzheimer's disease and reduce the need for institutionalization.
+A two-year follow-up of 90% of 663 patients in a 30-week clinical trial of tacrine showed that those taking more than 80 mg of tacrine per day were less likely to die or be institutionalized than those taking lower doses of the drug (odds ratio > 2.7).
+Although the lack of a control group makes it difficult to generalize the results, the dose-response relationship makes them promising.

 Pharmacokinetics

-When administered, the bioavailability of donepezil reaches 100%, and food intake does not affect it.
-The concentration of the drug in the plasma reaches a peak 3-4 hours after ingestion with a stable volume of distribution of 12 l / kg.
-Donepezil is 96% bound to plasma proteins, mainly with albumin (75%) and acidic a1-glycoprotein (21%).
-A stable level in the plasma is reached after 15 days, with a possible 4-7-fold increase in donepezil concentration.
+When taken orally, the bioavailability of donepezil reaches 100%, and it is not affected by food intake.
+The concentration of the drug in plasma reaches a peak 3-4 hours after oral administration with a steady-state distribution volume of 12 L / kg.
+Donepezil is 96% bound to plasma proteins, mainly albumin (75%) and acidic alpha1-glycoprotein (21%).
+Steady-state plasma levels are achieved after 15 days, while a 4-7-fold increase in donepezil concentrations is possible.
 The half-elimination period is 70 hours.
-Donepezil is metabolized in the liver by the enzymes CYP3D4 and CYP2D6 and is subjected to glucuronization.
-As a result, two active metabolites are formed, two inactive metabolites and many small metabolites - all excreted in the urine.
-According to the manufacturer, liver disease (for example, non-progressive alcoholic cirrhosis) hepatic clearance of the drug is reduced by 20% compared with healthy individuals.
-With kidney diseases, the clearance of donepezil does not change.
+Donepezil is metabolized in the liver by CYP3D4 and CYP2D6 enzymes and undergoes glucuronidation.
+As a result, two active metabolites, two inactive metabolites and many small metabolites are formed - all of them are excreted in the urine.
+According to the manufacturer, in liver diseases (e.g., non-progressive alcoholic cirrhosis), the liver clearance of the drug is reduced by 20% compared to healthy individuals.
+In kidney diseases, the clearance of donepezil does not change.

 Pharmacodynamics

-Donepezil is an uncompetitive reversible inhibitor of the hydrolysis of acetylcholine.
-Thus, it basically increases the synaptic concentration of this neurotransmitter in the brain.
-Donepezil more actively inhibits acetylcholinesterase than tacrine, and 1250 times more effectively blocks acetylcholinesterase than butylcholinesterase.
-There is a linear correlation between the dose taken inside (1-10 mg / day) and the concentration of the drug in the plasma.
+Donepezil is a non-competitive, reversible inhibitor of acetylcholine hydrolysis.
+Thus, it mainly increases the synaptic concentration of this neurotransmitter in the brain.
+Donepezil is a more active inhibitor of acetylcholinesterase than tacrine and 1250 times more effective in blocking acetylcholinesterase than butylcholinesterase.
+There is a linear correlation between the oral dose (1-10 mg/day) and the plasma concentration of the drug.

 Clinical trials

-The efficacy of donepezil was demonstrated in a 30-week study that assessed the status of patients on the scales ADAS and CIVIC-Plus.
-In the first 24 weeks, the study provided for active treatment and was administered by a double-blind, placebo-controlled principle, the last 6 weeks being a wash-off period organized according to a blind placebo-controlled principle.
-Patients were randomly assigned to three groups, in one of which they took donepezil at a dose of 5 mg / day, in another - 10 mg / day (after a weekly intake of 5 mg / day), in the third - placebo.
-By the end of the 24 weeks, there was a statistically significant (compared to placebo) improvement in the ADAS-Cog and CIVIC-Plus scales in both groups of patients taking donepezil.
+The efficacy of donepezil was also demonstrated in a 30-week study assessing patients' condition using the ADAS and CIВIC-Plus scales.
+The first 24 weeks of the study included active treatment and were organized according to the double-blind, placebo-controlled principle; the final 6 weeks were a washout period organized according to the blind, placebo-controlled principle.
+Patients were randomly assigned to three groups, one of which received donepezil at a dose of 5 mg/day, another - 10 mg/day (after a week of taking 5 mg/day), and the third - placebo.
+By the end of 24 weeks, statistically significant (compared to placebo) improvement was noted according to the ADAS-Cog and CIВIC-Plus scales in both groups of patients taking donepezil.
 There were no significant differences between patients taking 5 mg and 10 mg of donepezil.
-However, by the end of the 6-week blind wash-out period, there were no significant differences between patients taking donepezil and placebo according to ADAS-Cog.
+However, by the end of the 6-week blind washout period, there were no significant differences in ADAS-Cog between patients taking donepezil and placebo.
 This indicated that donepezil does not affect the course of the disease.
-Direct comparative studies of tacrine and donepezil were not conducted, but the highest degree of improvement in ADAS-Cog with donepezil was lower than in tacrine.
+No direct comparative studies of tacrine and donepezil have been conducted, but the highest degree of improvement in ADAS-Cog with donepezil was lower than with tacrine.

 Problems associated with the use of the drug

 Donepezil does not have a hepatotoxic effect.
-Since donepezil increases the activity of the parasympathetic system, care should be taken when prescribing the drug to patients with supraventricular heart rhythm disturbances, including the sinus node weakness syndrome.
-Due to the parasympatomimetic effect, donepezil is able to cause dysfunction of the gastrointestinal tract and increase the acidity of the gastric juice.
-Against the background of treatment donepezil should carefully monitor patients taking non-steroidal anti-inflammatory drugs (NSAIDs) and having a history of peptic ulcer, in view of the risk of gastrointestinal bleeding.
-When taking 10 mg per day, nausea, diarrhea and vomiting are observed more often than when taking 5 mg per day.
+Since donepezil enhances the activity of the parasympathetic system, caution should be exercised when prescribing the drug to patients with supraventricular cardiac arrhythmia, including sick sinus syndrome.
+Due to the parasympathomimetic effect, donepezil can cause gastrointestinal dysfunction and increase the acidity of gastric juice.
+During treatment with donepezil, patients taking nonsteroidal anti-inflammatory drugs (NSAIDs) and having a history of peptic ulcer disease should be closely monitored due to the risk of gastrointestinal bleeding.
+When taking 10 mg per day, nausea, diarrhea, and vomiting are observed more often than when taking 5 mg per day.

 Side effects

-The most common side effects of donepezil are diarrhea, nausea, insomnia, vomiting, cramp, fatigue and anorexia (Table 9.6).
-Usually they are easy and go with the continuation of treatment.
-Side effects are more common in women and elderly patients.
-Nausea, diarrhea and vomiting are the most common side effects of donepezil, which are the cause of the cessation of treatment.
-In one of the studies mentioned above, patients taking 10 mg per day (previously they took 5 mg / day for a week) were more likely to refuse treatment than patients taking 5 mg per day.
-In the open phase of the study, when the dose was raised to 10 mg / day after 6 weeks, the described side effects were observed less often than with a faster titration-their frequency was the same as that of patients taking 5 mg / day.
+The most common adverse effects of donepezil include diarrhea, nausea, insomnia, vomiting, cramps, fatigue, and anorexia (Table 9.6).
+They are usually mild and resolve with continued treatment.
+Adverse effects are more common in women and in the elderly.
+Nausea, diarrhea, and vomiting are the most common adverse effects of donepezil leading to treatment discontinuation.
+In one of the studies cited, patients taking 10 mg daily (after a week of taking 5 mg daily) were more likely to discontinue treatment than those taking 5 mg daily.
+In the open-label phase of the study, when the dose was increased to 10 mg daily after 6 weeks, these adverse effects were less common than with more rapid titration; their incidence was the same as in patients taking 5 mg daily.

-In vitro studies show that a significant portion of the drug taken binds to plasma proteins and can displace other drugs (furosemide, warfarin, digoxin) from their association with proteins.
-However, whether this phenomenon is of clinical significance remains unclear.
-This issue is very significant, since many patients with Alzheimer's disease simultaneously take several drugs.
-Although the manufacturer reports that the binding of donepezil with albumin is not affected by furosemide, warfarin or digoxin, it remains unclear how the effect of dopenese in patients with nutritional deficiency or cachexia varies.
-The manufacturing company also reports that dopenysyl does not have a significant pharmacokinetic effect on the effects of warfarin, theophylline, cimetidine, digoxin, although data confirming this position are not given.
-Due to the blockade of butylcholinesterase, the action of succinylcholine is possible.
-Drugs that inhibit CYP2D6 or CYP3A4 can inhibit donepezil metabolism, which leads to an increase in the serum levels of both compounds.
-In contrast, inducers CYP2D6 or CYP3A4 can increase the elimination of donepezil.
+In vitro studies show that a significant portion of the drug taken binds to plasma proteins and can displace other drugs (furosemide, warfarin, digoxin) from their protein binding.
+However, whether this phenomenon has clinical significance remains unclear.
+This question is very important, since many patients with Alzheimer's disease take several drugs simultaneously.
+Although the manufacturer reports that the binding of donepezil to albumin is not affected by furosemide, warfarin or digoxin, it remains unclear how the effect of donepezil changes in patients with nutritional deficiency or cachexia.
+The manufacturer also reports that donepezil does not have a significant pharmacokinetic effect on the action of warfarin, theophylline, cimetidine, digoxin, although no data are provided to confirm this.
+Due to the blockade of butylcholinesterase, the effect of succinylcholine may be enhanced.
+Drugs that inhibit CYP2D6 or CYP3A4 may inhibit the metabolism of donepezil, resulting in increased serum levels of both compounds.
+Conversely, inducers of CYP2D6 or CYP3A4 may increase the elimination of donepezil.

-Donepezil is available in tablets containing 5 mg and 10 mg of dopenesyl hydrochloride.
-It is recommended to start treatment with a dose of 5 mg once a day.
-To minimize the side effects that occur against the background of the peak concentration of the drug, it is usually prescribed in the evening, while the peak concentration in the plasma falls at the time of sleep.
-The results of clinical trials do not allow to unequivocally solve the question whether it is expedient to increase the dose of donepezil from 5 to 10 mg per day.
-Although no statistically significant differences in the efficacy of these two doses were observed, a trend toward a higher dose efficiency of 10 mg / day compared with a dose of 5 mg / day was noted.
-The patient and the doctor must jointly decide whether it makes sense to increase the dose of the drug to 10 mg / day.
-The half-elimination period is 70 hours, but this indicator was determined in young people, and similar studies were not conducted in the elderly.
-Since pharmacokinetic and pharmacodynamic changes in elderly patients may lead to an increase in the half-elimination period of the drug, in patients of this age group it is preferable to use a dose of 5 mg / day.
-Experience shows that increasing the dose from 5 mg to 10 mg per day should be done no earlier than 4-6 weeks, carefully observing the therapeutic and possible side effects.
+Donepezil is available as tablets containing 5 mg and 10 mg donepezil hydrochloride.
+It is recommended that treatment be initiated with a dose of 5 mg once daily.
+To minimize adverse effects that occur during peak drug concentrations, the drug is usually administered in the evening, with peak plasma concentrations occurring during sleep.
+The results of clinical trials do not allow a definitive answer to be given as to whether it is advisable to increase the donepezil dose from 5 to 10 mg per day.
+Although no statistically significant differences in the efficacy of these two doses were found, a trend towards a higher efficacy of the 10 mg/day dose compared with the 5 mg/day dose was noted.
+The patient and physician should jointly decide whether it is appropriate to increase the dose to 10 mg/day.
+The half-life is 70 hours, but this indicator was determined in young people, and similar studies have not been conducted in the elderly.
+Since pharmacokinetic and pharmacodynamic changes in elderly patients may lead to an increase in the half-elimination period of the drug, it is preferable to use a dose of 5 mg/day in patients of this age category.
+Experience shows that an increase in the dose from 5 mg to 10 mg per day should be carried out no earlier than 4-6 weeks, carefully monitoring the therapeutic and possible side effects.

 Galantamine

-Competitive reversible inhibitor of acetylcholinesterase, which does not affect butyrylcholinesterase.
+A competitive reversible inhibitor of acetylcholinesterase that does not affect butyrylcholinesterase.
 In addition, due to the allosteric effect, it is able to increase the sensitivity of nicotinic cholinergic receptors.
-In multicenter trials in the US and Europe, it was shown that the drug at doses of 16 mg / day and 24 mg / day improves the ADAS scale, reflecting the state of speech, memory, and motor functions.
-Side effects were observed in 13% of patients taking 16 mg / day, and in 17% of patients taking 24 mg / day.
+Multicenter trials conducted in the United States and Europe showed that the drug in doses of 16 mg / day and 24 mg / day improves ADAS scores reflecting the state of speech, memory, and motor functions.
+Side effects were noted in 13% of patients taking 16 mg / day and in 17% of patients taking 24 mg / day.
 Currently, the use of the drug in Alzheimer's disease is approved by the FDA.

 Rivastigmine

-"Pseudo-invertible" carbamate inhibitor of cholinesterase with selective action in the region of the hippocampus and the cortex of the brain.
-In a 26-week, double-blind, placebo-controlled study, the drug was more effective than placebo, having a beneficial effect on memory and other cognitive functions, as well as the patient's daily activities.
-Higher doses (6-12 mg / day) had a more significant effect than lower doses (1-4 mg).
-The last in one of the studies on efficacy did not differ from placebo.
-Treatment usually begins with a dose of 1.5 mg 2 times a day, then it can be sequentially increased to 3 mg 2 times a day, 4.5 mg 2 times a day, 6 mg 2 times a day, taking into account the effect.
-The interval between increases in doses should be at least 2-4 weeks.
-Side effects (including weight loss) are observed in about half of patients taking high doses of the drug, and in 25% of cases it is required to cancel it.
+A "pseudo-irreversible" carbamate cholinesterase inhibitor with selective action in the hippocampus and cerebral cortex.
+In a 26-week, double-blind, placebo-controlled study, the drug was more effective than placebo, exerting a beneficial effect on memory and other cognitive functions, as well as the patient's daily activities.
+Higher doses (6-12 mg/day) had a more significant effect than lower doses (1-4 mg).
+The latter did not differ in effectiveness from placebo in one study.
+Treatment is usually started with a dose of 1.5 mg twice a day, then, taking into account the effect, it can be successively increased to 3 mg twice a day, 4.5 mg twice a day, 6 mg twice a day.
+The interval between dose increases should be at least 2-4 weeks.
+Side effects (including weight loss) occur in approximately half of patients taking high doses of the drug, and in 25% of cases require its discontinuation.

-Memantine is an amantadine derivative, a low-affinity non-competitive NMDA receptor antagonist, and a glutamatergic transfer modulator.
-In double-blind, placebo-controlled trials, it has been shown that in patients with Alzheimer's disease with moderate to severe dementia, memantine is slowed by a slowdown in the progression of the cognitive defect, increased motivation, motor activity, household independence of patients, and reduced stress on caregivers.
-The initial dose of memantine is 5 mg / day, after a week it is increased to 10 mg / day, after 2-3 weeks, with insufficient effect - up to 20 mg / day.
-In the subsequent dose, if necessary, can be increased to 30 mg / day.
+Memantine is an amantadine derivative, a low-affinity non-competitive NMDA receptor antagonist and a modulator of glutamatergic transmission.
+Double-blind, placebo-controlled studies have shown that in patients with Alzheimer's disease with moderate to severe dementia, memantine treatment slows down the progression of cognitive impairment, increases motivation, motor activity, and independence in everyday life, and reduces the burden on caregivers.
+The initial dose of memantine is 5 mg/day, which is increased to 10 mg/day after a week and to 20 mg/day after 2-3 weeks if the effect is insufficient.
+Subsequently, the dose can be increased to 30 mg/day if necessary.

 Cholinesterase inhibitors

-Physostigmine is a reversible cholinesterase inhibitor of short action, requiring frequent administration.
-Its use is limited to frequent peripheral cholinergic effects, such as nausea and vomiting.
-A long-acting form of physostigmine for oral administration has been developed, the effectiveness of which has been shown in clinical trials of Phase III, but because of the frequent side effects it is not currently used.
+Physostigmine is a short-acting, reversible cholinesterase inhibitor that requires frequent dosing.
+Its use is limited by frequent peripheral cholinergic effects such as nausea and vomiting.
+A long-acting oral formulation of physostigmine has been developed and has been shown to be effective in phase III clinical trials, but is no longer used due to frequent side effects.

-Eptastigmine is a long-acting form of physostigmine (heptylphiostigmine), which had some positive effect in Alzheimer's disease, although the dose-response curve had an inverted U-shape.
-Due to the frequent side effects from the gastrointestinal tract, as well as the report of the case of agranulocytosis, the drug is not recommended for use in Alzheimer's disease.
+Eptastigmine is a long-acting form of physostigmine (heptylphysostigmine) that has shown some benefit in Alzheimer's disease, although the dose-response curve was inverted U-shaped.
+Due to frequent gastrointestinal side effects and a reported case of agranulocytosis, the drug is not recommended for use in Alzheimer's disease.

-Metrionate is an irreversible inhibitor of acetylcholinesterase, similar in chemical structure to poison gas.
-Metrionate blocks acetylcholinesterase to a much greater extent than butylcholinesterase.
-Currently, it is used to treat schistosomiasis.
-In vivo the drug is converted to dichlorvos - a long-acting inhibitor of organic cholinesterase.
-Studies in laboratory animals and early clinical trials have yielded promising results, but due to toxicity, the drug is currently not approved for use in Alzheimer's disease.
+Metrifonate is an irreversible acetylcholinesterase inhibitor, similar in chemical structure to poison gases.
+Metrifonate blocks acetylcholinesterase to a much greater extent than butylcholinesterase.
+It is currently used to treat schistosomiasis.
+In vivo, the drug is converted to dichlorvos, a long-acting organic cholinesterase inhibitor.
+Animal studies and early clinical trials have shown promising results, but due to toxicity, the drug is currently not approved for use in Alzheimer's disease.

 Muscarinic receptor agonists

-To date, five types of muscarinic receptors (M1-M5) have been identified, involved in the control of cognitive and postural functions.
-These receptors are conjugated with G-protein and are found in the brain and autonomic nervous system.
-M1 receptors are most common in those parts of the brain that are responsible for memory and learning, and are not affected in the progression of Alzheimer's disease.
-M4 receptors are of particular interest, since their density in the cerebral cortex in Alzheimer's disease increases.
-With systemic administration, muscarinic receptor agonists are not able to mimic normal pulse stimulation of the receptors, which is probably the reason for the decrease in their sensitivity (desensitization).
-However, according to some sources, tonic stimulation of receptors can be important in the processes of attention and wakefulness.
+To date, five types of muscarinic receptors (M1–M5) have been identified that are involved in the control of cognitive and postural functions.
+These receptors are G-protein coupled and are found in the brain and autonomic nervous system.
+M1 receptors are most common in areas of the brain responsible for memory and learning and are not affected by the progression of Alzheimer's disease.
+M4 receptors are of particular interest because their density in the cerebral cortex increases in Alzheimer's disease.
+When administered systemically, muscarinic receptor agonists are unable to mimic normal pulse stimulation of receptors, which is likely the reason for their decreased sensitivity (desensitization).
+However, according to some data, tonic stimulation of receptors may be important in the processes of attention and maintenance of wakefulness.
 Clinical studies of muscarinic receptor agonists have shown that they can have a positive effect.
-It is possible that these drugs may be more useful at a late stage of the disease, when the number of presynaptic cholinergic neurons is significantly reduced, or in combination with cholinesterase inhibitors.
+It is possible that these drugs may be more useful in the late stage of the disease, when the number of presynaptic cholinergic neurons is significantly reduced, or in combination with cholinesterase inhibitors.

 Milamelin.
-Nonspecific partial agonist muscarinic receptors, improving cognitive function on the laboratory model.
-The drug is well tolerated by both healthy and sick Alzheimer's disease.
-Although the dose of milamelin needed to stimulate central cholinergic systems is lower than the dose providing activation of the peripheral cholinergic system, the side effects such as nausea, vomiting, and painful abdominal cramps are possible with the drug.
-A multicenter study of milamelin in Alzheimer's disease is currently under way.
+A non-specific partial agonist of muscarinic receptors that improves cognitive functions in a laboratory model.
+The drug is well tolerated by both healthy people and patients with Alzheimer's disease.
+Although the dose of milamelin required to stimulate the central cholinergic systems is lower than the dose that ensures activation of the peripheral cholinergic system, side effects such as nausea, vomiting, and painful abdominal cramps are possible when using the drug.
+A multicenter study of milamelin in Alzheimer's disease is currently underway.

-Xanomelin.
-A partial agonist of the M1 and M4 receptors.
-Studies showed a generally satisfactory tolerability of the drug, but in a number of cases, due to side effects from the gastrointestinal tract and arterial hypotension, the drug had to be canceled.
-In the Phase III trial, a certain positive effect of xanomelin on "non-cognitive" symptoms was shown.
-The form for transdermal administration of the preparation was also studied.
+Xanomeline.
+Partial agonist of M1 and M4 receptors.
+Studies have shown generally satisfactory tolerability of the drug, but in some cases the drug had to be discontinued due to side effects from the gastrointestinal tract and arterial hypotension.
+A phase III trial showed some positive effect of xanomeline on "non-cognitive" symptoms.
+A transdermal form of the drug has also been studied.

 Nicotine

-Nicotinic cholinergic receptors also play an important role in cognitive functions.
-Linking to presynaptic receptors, nicotine facilitates the release of acetylcholine and other neurotransmitters involved in learning and memory processes.
-Based on this, it can be assumed that nicotinic receptor agonists can be effective in Alzheimer's disease.
+Nicotinic acetylcholine receptors also play an important role in cognitive functions.
+By binding to presynaptic receptors, nicotine facilitates the release of acetylcholine and other neurotransmitters involved in learning and memory.
+Based on this, it can be assumed that nicotinic receptor agonists may be effective in Alzheimer's disease.

-With the help of pathomorphological studies and functional neuroimaging in patients with Alzheimer's disease, the number of nicotinic receptors decreased.
-With the appointment of patients with Alzheimer's disease of nicotine, they reduce the number of intrusive errors.
-In the treatment of nicotine, its side effect on affective status was noted.
+Pathomorphological studies and functional neuroimaging have revealed a decrease in the number of nicotinic receptors in patients with Alzheimer's disease.
+When nicotine is prescribed to patients with Alzheimer's disease, the number of intrusion errors decreases.
+When treated with nicotine, its side effect on affective status is noted.
 Nicotine can be administered transdermally or intravenously.
-It can be assumed that as the disease progresses, the effectiveness of nicotine will decrease - in parallel with a decrease in the number and sensitivity of nicotinic receptors.
+It can be assumed that as the disease progresses, the effectiveness of nicotine will decrease - in parallel with the decrease in the number and sensitivity of nicotinic receptors.

 Mechanisms of neuronal death.
-Prospects for the treatment of Alzheimer's disease are associated with the development of drugs that can affect the mechanisms of damage and death of neurons.
+Prospects for treating Alzheimer's disease are associated with the development of drugs that can influence the mechanisms of damage and death of neurons.

-As already mentioned, the enhancement of glutamatergic transmission can promote the development of apoptosis and cell death.
-Because of this, with Alzheimer's disease, aniracetam and ampakines may be useful.
+As mentioned, increased glutamatergic transmission may promote apoptosis and cell death.
+For this reason, aniracetam and ampakines may be useful in Alzheimer's disease.

 Aniracetam is a pyrrolidine derivative that affects metabotropic and AMPA-sensitive glutamate receptors.
 Positive modulation of these receptors can facilitate cholinergic transmission.
-In laboratory animals and people with experimentally induced cognitive impairment, aniracetam improved the performance of the tests.
-The ability of aniracetam to positively influence cognitive function is also shown in some clinical studies, but these results have not been confirmed by other authors.
-When taking the drug, confusion, fatigue, anxiety, anxiety, insomnia and some other side effects were noted, but they did not require the drug to be discontinued.
-The drug had no significant effect on liver function.
+In laboratory animals and humans with experimentally induced cognitive impairment, aniracetam improved test performance.
+The ability of aniracetam to positively influence cognitive functions has also been shown in some clinical studies, but these results have not been confirmed by other authors.
+Confusion, fatigue, anxiety, restlessness, insomnia and some other side effects were noted when taking the drug, but they did not require discontinuation of the drug.
+The drug did not have a significant effect on liver function.

 Ampakines.
-Identified in the brain in patients with Alzheimer's disease, a decrease in the number of glugamate AMPA receptors can lead to a violation of calcium homeostasis and damage to neurons.
-Ampakines are able to increase the activity of AMPA receptors and facilitate learning and memory processes by enhancing long-term potentiation.
-Placebo-controlled clinical trials of Phase II ampakines, conducted with the participation of healthy adult men, revealed the ability of drugs to improve immediate reproduction.
-At present, the safety and efficacy of ampakin CX-516 continues to be studied.
+The decrease in the number of glutamate AMPA receptors found in the brain of patients with Alzheimer's disease may lead to disruption of calcium homeostasis and neuronal damage.
+Ampakines can increase the activity of AMPA receptors and facilitate learning and memory processes by enhancing long-term potentiation.
+Placebo-controlled phase II clinical trials of ampakines conducted in healthy adult men revealed the ability of the drugs to improve immediate recall.
+Currently, the safety and efficacy of ampakine CX-516 is being studied.

-Free radical oxidation can cause damage to neurons in BA and other neurodegenerative diseases.
-Moreover, free radicals can mediate the toxic effect of beta-amyloid in Alzheimer's disease (Pike, Cotman, 1996).
-Accordingly, antioxidant drugs can be effective in asthma.
+Free radical oxidation may be the cause of neuronal damage in AD and other neurodegenerative diseases.
+Moreover, free radicals may mediate the toxic effect of beta-amyloid in Alzheimer's disease (Pike, Cotman, 1996).
+Accordingly, antioxidant drugs may be effective in AD.

 Vitamin E and selegiline.
-Vitamin E and selegiline have an antioxidant effect.
-In a two-year, double-blind, placebo-controlled study, it was shown that vitamin E (2000 IU / day) and selegelin (10 mg / day) in patients with moderate or severe Alzheimer's disease (according to the Clinical Dementia Rating Scale) individually and in combination, separate some events, the offensive of which served as a benchmark for assessing effectiveness: death, placement in a nursing facility, loss of self-service functions.
-There was no increase in the effect in combination with selegelin and vitamin E. None of the drugs, nor a combination of them, improved cognitive function compared to the baseline or indices in the placebo group.
+Vitamin E and selegiline have antioxidant effects.
+A two-year, double-blind, placebo-controlled study showed that in patients with moderate to severe Alzheimer's disease (as measured by the Clinical Dementia Rating Scale), vitamin E (2000 IU/day) and selegiline (10 mg/day), alone and in combination, delayed some of the events that served as benchmarks for assessing efficacy: death, placement in a nursing home, and loss of self-care functions.
+However, no enhancement of the effect was observed with the combination of selegiline and vitamin E. Neither drug nor combination improved cognitive function compared with baseline or placebo.

-Idebenon.
-Idebenone in chemical structure is close to ubiquinone - an intermediate product of oxidative phosphorylation.
-In a double-blind, placebo-controlled study, idebenone in doses up to 360 mg / day had a positive effect in patients with Alzheimer's disease.
-In patients taking idebenone, after 6 and 12 months of treatment, more favorable assessments were made on the ADAS scale (including the cognitive subscale ADAS-Cog), as well as a higher score on the scale of the overall clinical impression than in patients taking placebo.
-At present, clinical trials of idibenone III phase are under way in the United States.
+Idebenone.
+Idebenone is chemically similar to ubiquinone, an intermediate product of oxidative phosphorylation.
+In a double-blind, placebo-controlled study, idebenone at doses up to 360 mg/day had a positive effect in patients with Alzheimer's disease.
+Patients taking idebenone showed more favorable ADAS scores (including the ADAS-Cog cognitive subscale) and a higher Clinical Global Impression score after 6 and 12 months of treatment than patients taking placebo.
+Phase III clinical trials of idebenone are currently underway in the United States.

-Extracts of the plant Ginkgo biloba, possibly possessing antioxidant and anticholinesterase action, were widely tested in Alzheimer's disease.
-A number of studies have shown that they can have a moderate positive effect on some cognitive functions, but have relatively little effect on the general condition.
-More research is needed on the efficacy of these drugs.
+Extracts of the plant Ginkgo biloba, possibly possessing antioxidant and anticholesterase activity, have been widely tested in Alzheimer's disease.
+Several studies have shown that they can have a moderate positive effect on some cognitive functions, but have relatively little effect on the general condition.
+Further studies of the effectiveness of these drugs are needed.
 Calcium channel blockers.
-Since the violation of calcium homeostasis can be one of the mechanisms of damage and death of neurons, clinical trials of calcium channel blockers (calcium antagonists) have been carried out in Alzheimer's disease.
+Since the disturbance of calcium homeostasis can be one of the mechanisms of damage and death of neurons, clinical trials of calcium channel blockers (calcium antagonists) have been conducted in Alzheimer's disease.

 Nimodipine.
-According to some reports, nimodipine is able to improve learning and memory processes in humans and laboratory animals, although these results have not been confirmed by other authors.
-It is possible that there is selective sensitivity of neurons to a certain dose of nimodipine, depending on the optimal level of calcium in the cells.
-Thus, in one study in patients with Alzheimer's disease, memory parameters (but not other cognitive functions) improved with nimodipine at a relatively low dose (90 mg / day), whereas at a higher dose (180 mg / day) the effect of the drug was not differed from the placebo effect.
+Nimodipine has been reported to improve learning and memory in humans and laboratory animals, although these results have not been confirmed by other authors.
+It is possible that neurons are selectively sensitive to a given dose of nimodipine, depending on the optimal calcium level in the cells.
+Thus, in one study in patients with Alzheimer's disease, memory performance (but not other cognitive functions) improved when taking nimodipine at a relatively low dose (90 mg/day), while at a higher dose (180 mg/day) the effect of the drug was no different from the effect of placebo.

 Nerve growth factor

 Nerve growth factor (NGF) is a substance necessary for the survival, regeneration and functioning of cholinergic neurons.
-NGF is transported by neurons in a retrograde direction and binds to receptors in the anterior basal region of the brain, the hippocampus, and the cerebral cortex.
-This leads to an increase in the synthesis of acetylcholine by increasing the production of acetylcholine transferase, an enzyme that provides the synthesis of this neurotransmitter.
-Neuroprotective properties of NGF were revealed in primates in an experiment with neuronal damage.
-In one of the clinical studies, in 3 patients, who were injected with intravenous infusion, there was an increase in cerebral blood flow, improvement of verbal memory, and an increase in the density of nicotinic receptors.
+NGF is transported by neurons in a retrograde direction and binds to receptors in the anterior basal region of the brain, hippocampus, and cerebral cortex.
+This leads to an increase in the synthesis of acetylcholine due to increased production of acetylcholine transferase, an enzyme that ensures the synthesis of this neurotransmitter.
+The neuroprotective properties of NGF were revealed in primates in an experiment with neuronal damage.
+In one of the clinical studies, an increase in cerebral blood flow, improvement in verbal memory, and an increase in the density of nicotinic receptors were noted in 3 patients who received NGF intraventricularly.
 Apparently, NGF regulates the state of nicotinic receptors and is able to enhance glucose metabolism in the brain.
-But since it is not able to penetrate the blood-brain barrier, its clinical application is limited.
-The use of substances that can penetrate the blood-brain barrier and potentiate the action of endogenous NGF can be effective in Alzheimer's and other neurodegenerative diseases.
+However, since it is not able to penetrate the blood-brain barrier, its clinical use is limited.
+The use of substances that can penetrate the blood-brain barrier and potentiate the action of endogenous NGF may be effective in Alzheimer's disease and other neurodegenerative diseases.

 Estrogens

-Estrogens can prevent the deposition of amyloid in the brain and contribute to the survival and growth of cholinergic neurons.
-In a small placebo-controlled study, 17-P-estradiol administration for 5 weeks results in improved attention and verbal memory.
+Estrogens can prevent amyloid deposition in the brain and promote the survival and growth of cholinergic neurons.
+A small placebo-controlled study showed that taking 17-P-estradiol for 5 weeks improved attention and verbal memory.
 Epidemiological data indirectly confirm that estrogens can delay the onset of Alzheimer's disease.
-In a prospective observation of a large group of women, 12.5% of whom took estrogen as a replacement therapy after menopause, it was noted that women who took estrogens developed Alzheimer's disease at a later age than women who did not take hormones.
-The relative risk of developing Alzheimer's disease in women who did not take estrogens after menopause was three times higher than that of women taking estrogen as a replacement therapy, even after taking into account the ethnicity, education and genotype of ALOE.
-Additional confirmation of the positive effect of estrogens was obtained in the study of retired women-it was noted that women taking estrogens had a lower risk of developing Alzheimer's disease than pleasures who did not receive hormone replacement therapy.
-The positive result depended on the duration of administration and the dose of estrogen.
-In women with Alzheimer's disease, against the background of taking estrogens, a decrease in the expression of slow wave activity on the EEG, an increase in cerebral blood flow in the motor cortex and basal parts of the frontal cortex, according to SPECT.
-In women with Alzheimer's disease, an increase in the MMSE score (Mini-Mental State Examination) was noted 3 and 6 weeks after the onset of estrogen administration.
-However, two recent double-blind, placebo-controlled trials failed to confirm the ability of estrogens to slow the progression of Alzheimer's disease.
+In a prospective study of a large group of women, 12.5% of whom took estrogens as replacement therapy after menopause, it was noted that women taking estrogens developed Alzheimer's disease at a later age than women who did not take hormones.
+The relative risk of developing Alzheimer's disease in women who did not take estrogens after menopause was three times higher than in women who took estrogens as replacement therapy, even after accounting for ethnicity, education, and ALOE genotype.
+Additional confirmation of the positive effect of estrogens was obtained in a study of retired women: it was noted that women who took estrogens had a lower risk of developing Alzheimer's disease than those who did not receive hormone replacement therapy.
+The positive result depended on the duration of use and the dose of estrogen.
+In women with Alzheimer's disease, while taking estrogens, a decrease in the severity of slow-wave activity in the EEG and an increase in cerebral blood flow in the motor cortex and basal frontal cortex were noted according to SPECT data.
+In women with Alzheimer's disease, Mini-Mental State Examination (MMSE) scores increased at 3 and 6 weeks after starting estrogen.
+However, two recent double-blind, placebo-controlled trials failed to confirm that estrogen slows the progression of Alzheimer's disease.

-Since the pathogenesis of Alzheimer's disease appears to be multifactorial in nature, it seems logical to use a combination of several drugs for its treatment.
-It is possible that in the future in the treatment of Alzheimer's disease will use a combined (multimodal) approach, similar to what is currently used in the therapy of hypertension, heart disease, cancer, AIDS.
-A retrospective analysis of the results of a 30-week trial of tacrine showed that a greater improvement in functional and cognitive performance was noted in those women who simultaneously took estrogens.
-There is evidence of a positive effect of the combination of cholinesterase inhibitors and glutamatergic memantine.
-However, only a prospective study of combinations of cholinesterase inhibitors with estrogens, memantine or other drugs will establish their effectiveness and be recommended as a standard therapy.
-The combination of two or more drugs does not always lead to an increased effect.
-For example, in the test of vitamin E and selegiline, it was shown that each of the drugs exceeded the placebo in a number of evaluated "non-cognitive" indices, but with a combination of these drugs, no additional effect was noted.
-Combined therapy of Alzheimer's disease involves not only a combination of several medicines, but also a combination of drug therapy with an impact on psychosocial factors in order to correct cognitive and behavioral disorders that occur in Alzheimer's disease.
+Since the pathogenesis of Alzheimer's disease is apparently multifactorial, it seems logical to use a combination of several drugs for its treatment.
+It is possible that in the future, a combined (multimodal) approach will be used to treat Alzheimer's disease, similar to that currently used in the treatment of arterial hypertension, heart disease, cancer, and AIDS.
+A retrospective analysis of the results of a 30-week tacrine trial showed that a more significant improvement in functional and cognitive indicators was noted in women who simultaneously took estrogens.
+There is evidence of a positive effect of a combination of cholinesterase inhibitors and the glutamatergic drug memantine.
+However, only a prospective study of combinations of cholinesterase inhibitors with estrogens, memantine, or other drugs will allow us to establish their effectiveness and recommend them as standard therapy.
+A combination of two or more drugs does not always lead to an increased effect.
+For example, a trial of vitamin E and selegiline showed that each drug was superior to placebo on a number of “noncognitive” measures, but no additional benefit was observed when the drugs were combined.
+Combination therapy for Alzheimer’s disease involves not only combining several drugs, but also combining drug therapy with psychosocial interventions to correct the cognitive and behavioral disorders that occur in Alzheimer’s disease.